fbpx

-As much as we would all like to think our ancestors lived in marital bliss, as you build your family tree, you will likely find the need to dig for a divorce record or two.
-Many are surprised to find that divorces were relatively common in certain locations around the world – including the United States – and began being recorded earlier than expected.
+As much as we would all like to think our ancestors lived in marital bliss, you will likely find the need to dig for a divorce record or two as you build your family tree.
+Many are surprised to find that divorces were relatively common in the past, and began being recorded earlier than expected.

-How to Locate Divorce Records in the United States
+How to Locate Divorce Records for Your Ancestors in the United States

 In the United States, divorce cases have historically been handled by local government, usually at the county level.
 Prior to the 1970s, people who wanted to get divorced were required to sue for it, based on legitimate reasons that were defined by state law.
 These reasons were referred to as “cause” and included adultery, abandonment, and physical abuse or cruelty.